-There are a ton of reasons to want to make a small room look larger.
-Maybe you’re tired of feeling cramped in your tiny living room or want to make the most of your studio apartment; maybe you’re trying to sell your home and want to make the guest bedroom look more spacious to entice larger families.
-A large room conveys openness, warmth and a sense of welcoming.
-With a couple of strategic tweaks, you can make a small room do the same while maintaining a cozy feel!
+There are many reasons to want to make a small room look larger.
+Perhaps you want to make the most of your studio apartment, or you’re trying to sell your home and make the guest bedroom appear more spacious to entice larger families.
+A large room conveys openness, warmth, and a sense of welcoming.
+With a couple of strategic tweaks, you can make a small room do the same while maintaining a cozy feel.

-Keep it light and airy by allowing some breathing room between the furniture and the walls.
-Avoid pushing all of your furniture right up against the wall—give your pieces some space (like end tables, for example) from the wall.
+Keep it light and airy by allowing breathing room between the furniture and the walls.
+Avoid pushing all your furniture right up against the wall and give your pieces space (like end tables, for example) from the wall.

-Home décor is a lot of fun and used strategically it can also be very effective at shaping a room.
-To make the most of your space, find creative ways to incorporate storage.
+Find creative ways to incorporate storage to make the most of your space.
 Use multi-functional furniture to kill two birds with one stone; fill the space without overcrowding it and cluttering it with eclectic stockpiles—try an ottoman with storage inside or drawers for under the bed.

-Keep accents simplistic and minimal; choose a few pieces of medium to large scale art, rather than copious smaller decorations.
+Keep accents simplistic and minimal; choose a few pieces of medium to large scale art rather than copious smaller decorations.
 This will make the room feel full and rounded without crowding the walls.
-You could also try long curtains on the windows to make the ceilings look higher; it’s like grabbing your favorite pair of wedges to make your legs look just a little bit longer in that flirty summer dress.
+You could also try long curtains on the windows to make the ceilings appear higher.

 When possible, always take advantage of a room’s natural light.
-If your small room is lacking sunlight, then your best bet is to use lamps to spread the light evenly throughout the room and highlight the entirety of your space.
-Let’s not forget rule number one though: mirrors.
-Mirrors are your go-to décor item for creating the illusion of openness because they reflect light and other views of the room, leading the eye to perceive more space.
+If your small room lacks sunlight, then your best bet is to use lamps to spread the light evenly throughout the room and highlight the entirety of your space.
+Mirrors can also be used to create the illusion of openness because they reflect light and other views of the room, leading the eye to perceive more space.